Creating the mindset for outstanding global leadership

 Modern leadership is all about inspiring others.
 In my experience the most effective global leaders are those who share their knowledge willingly, inspiring others to follow where they lead.

 Communicate relentlessly and encourage dialogue and resource-sharing, using technology to maximum advantage.
-The workplace is now highly effective on a virtual basis; with file sharing, webinars, Skype and other online tools enabling close collaboration amongst colleagues who may meet in the real world only a handful of times each year, if at all.
+The workplace is now highly effective on a virtual basis; with file sharing, webinars, Skype, Zoom, and other online tools enabling close collaboration amongst colleagues who may meet in the real world only a handful of times each year, if at all.